user9209/PatchGPG/README.md

 # To Use:
 Download or checkout the gpg source code:

-   git://git.gnupg.org/gnupg.git
+   *git://git.gnupg.org/gnupg.git*

-apply the patches from folder
+apply the patch from folder:

-  paches
+  *paches*

-I used the commit 685438bf6fe78c38919031a6ae35576ece7f47cf from 04.04.2017 and run it on Ubuntu 16.04.2 64 bit.
+I used the commit *943176c73208f1484de8b0c34b2ad1d189e88495* from 03.04.2017 and run it on Ubuntu 16.04.2 64 bit.

+**I never generated a key greater than 16k as this takes ~10 minutes.**

-The message "gpg: Warning: using insecure memory!" suggests that this is not a good idea to use this code.
+The message "gpg: Warning: using insecure memory!" supposes that this is not a good idea to use this code.

 # Related work:

-David Norman created patches for gpg 1.4.12 and 2.0.18 but these did not work with the current version.
+David Norman created patches for gpg 1.4.12 and 2.0.18 but these patches did not work with the current version.

 So I created this a new patch.